maximstewart/GWinWrap/README.md

 # Notes
 Both are intended to run the same but the Python version is faster and consumes less memory.

-Nothing At This Time

 # Credit
 FXWinWrap Java Jar with Shell scripts, Gtk, Glade, and Python scripts by: Maxim Stewart  -- https://www.itdominator.com/
 <br/>
-XWinWrap binary by: Shantanu Goel -- http://tech.shantanugoel.com
+XWinWrap binary and source by: Shantanu Goel -- http://tech.shantanugoel.com